 MSU Safe Place is a relationship violence intervention program on campus that offers shelter, support and educational services.
-This program reflects the University's commitment to help provide an environment that offers prevention and supportive interventions to deal with relationship violence (emotional, physical, and sexual abuse within a dating, live-in or married relationship).
-Free and confidential services are provided for students, staff, faculty, retirees and their partners.
-MSU Safe Place works closely with the Lansing program, End Violent Encounters (EVE, Inc.) to provide many programs, including counseling, support groups, community education, referrals, advocacy services and emergency shelter.
-Call 355-1100 ext.2 for campus program information, or visit the Safe Place website at www.msu.edu/~safe.
-For immediate support call EVE's 24-hour crisis line, 372-5572, to access services at either MSU Safe Place or at EVE, Inc.
+This program reflects the University's commitment to help provide an environment that offers prevention and supportive interventions to deal with relationship violence (emotional, physical, and sexual abuse within a dating or live-in heterosexual or same-sex relationship, or married relationship).
+Services are provided for MSU students, staff, faculty, retirees and their partners, and for community members on a limited basis.
+MSU Safe Place provides many programs, including counseling, support groups, community education, referrals, advocacy services and emergency shelter.
+All services are free and confidential.
+Call 355-1100, visit our website at www.msu.edu/~safe or contact staff at noabuse@msu.edu.